 and (there are 3)- https://www.youtube.com/watch?v=gEEC9JEqDss

 Video 1 starts with additional examples of The Emperical Rule and Chebyshev's Theorem

 Video 1 - Quartiles and the five-number summary

-Video 3 starts with problem #16 from section 3.5.
+Video 3 starts with section 3.5.
 We compare the two data sets.

 Video 1 is half of the class where the other video was consumed by the camera.
 Greedy bugger.
 It's about r values and scatterplots.